onabz/Help-Eli-Escape/README.md

 - __The Terminal__

-  - The name of the game "Help Eli Escape" is clearly written on the top left corner of the terminal surrounded by a border.
+  - The name of the game "Help Eli Escape" is clearly written in the top left corner of the terminal surrounded by a border.

 ![Terminal Image](documentation/terminal-image.png)

 ## Technologies Used

 - I used Python programing language to write the code used in making the app.
-- I used Gitpod as my code editors.
+- I used Gitpod as my code editor.
-- I used Github to host my repositories.
+- I used Github to host my repository.
 - I used Git for version control of the app.
 - I used Heroku to deploy the live version of the app.